mitwelten/mitwelten-iot-hardware-poc/README.md

-# mitwelten-iot-hardware-poc
+# Mitwelten.org IoT Hardware Proof of Concept

-Mitwelten.org IoT Hardware Proof of Concept
+Work in progress.